fabiangreffrath/woof/README.md

  * On non-Windows systems, volatile data such as config files and savegames are stored in a user writable directory.
  * On Windows systems, support has been added for dragging and dropping WAD and DEH files onto the executable.
  * If the SDL2_Image library is found at runtime, screnshots may be saved in PNG format.
+ * The original Spectre/Invisibility fuzz effect has been brought back.
  * The flashing disk icon has been brought back.
+ * Error messages now appear in a pop-up window.

 ## Input